The Lane, Covent Garden

 Nopi

 Long praised for its innovative approach to restaurant dining – which popularised the use of communal tables and focuses on bold flavours and shared plates – it’s no surprise that Ottolenghi’s take on the pre-theatre menu at Nopi is a little unconventional.
 Instead of being priced by course, the menu offers a selection of small sharing plates with dishes made larger or smaller depending on the number of diners.
-Highlights include roasted aubergine with tahini yogurt, maple beetroot with whipped goat's cheese, and baked cod with braised coconut greens.
+Highlights include roasted aubergine with coconut tahini, maple beetroot with gochujang and tofu, and lamb kofta with roasted pepper and burnt yogurt.
 This is also one of the few pre-theatre menus in London to come with a paired wine flight – which is well worth the extra expense.

 Close to: Sondheim Theatre, Gielgud Theatre, Piccadilly Theatre, London Palladium